 When I learned about Peanut she was 13 months old.
 Her owner approached me and asked if I could help.
 I recommended nutritional changes and Peanut improved, but the seizures did not change.
 I recommended homeopathy, but some members of the family wanted to strictly follow the vets treatment of Peanut.
 They were told to give the two seizure medications twice daily, but also additional doses between seizures.
 Peanut was becoming toxic on the medication and her liver wasn't happy.

 When Peanut came into my full time care September 6, 2017, she wouldn't eat.
 The seizure medication caused digestive distress and I knew she couldn't continue for long without eating, much less recover her health.
 The owner shared the link to an article she found "Study Shows Homeopathy Treats Epilepsy And Seizures In Dogs."
 In the 2007 study, one single remedy (Belladonna) was used on 10 dogs with idiopathic seizures.
-I read the study and realized one remedy given over several weeks or months is not the way homeopathy works.
+I read the study and noticed that one remedy given over several weeks or months is not the way homeopathy works.

 The first thing to do was wean Peanut off seizure medication, which took 3 days.
 Within two days she was eating normally.
 As I studied her to learn which remedies were indicated by her symptoms, I found that several remedies were needed.
 Most of them I had, but others needed to be ordered.

 At first, Peanut had several seizures daily, at all hours of the day and night.
 Each seizure continued for one full hour, with a shock to her brain every 2 seconds.
 I quickly realized her seizure activity was emanating from her liver, which had become toxic, but from what?